-Sherri Hanna grew up in south Florida, spending her time drawing and swimming.
-She came to California for college on a swimming scholarship and never left.
-After earning a Fine Art degree at Stanford, she continued to pursue her passion for art while also working in restaurants, retail, and high tech.
-After over a decade in high tech, she and her husband moved to the coast and started a family.
-For the past few years she has been able to spend dedicated time in her studio painting and drawing.
-In 2016 she began producing monthly shows for local artists at 337 Mirada ART.
+I grew up in south Florida, swimming, drawing, and running around on the beach.
+I came to California for college on a swimming scholarship and never left.
+After earning a Fine Art degree at Stanford, I continued to pursue my passion for art while also working in restaurants, retail, and high tech.
+After over a decade in high tech, my husband and I moved to the coast and started a family.
+For the past few years I’ve been able to spend dedicated time in my studio painting and drawing.
+In 2016 I began producing monthly shows for local artists at 337 Mirada ART.
 The gallery proved so popular that it is now open every weekend.
-Her work can be found in corporate offices and private homes.
-In addition, she sells her original art as 40+ premium consumer goods from art prints to yoga mats.
+My work can be found in corporate offices and private homes.
+In addition, I sell my original art as 40+ premium consumer goods from art prints to yoga mats.

 We are all called to create.
 My compulsion is to make visible the inner landscape: images that convey emotions and experiences.
 I work abstractly, hoping to draw you into my paintings to make your own discoveries of the joy of being alive.
 Sometimes I start with a specific image or intention; other times I start by laying down color and responding to the images that are created subconsciously.
 My palette is inspired by sky and sea: memories of dawn breaking over pools I’ve trained in, palm trees before a thunderstorm, sunsets in coastal California, the ever-changing colors of the ocean as seen from the shore and underwater.
 In the end, I paint because it makes me happy.
 Stepping into the flow of the creative process, I lose sense of time and self, ending each session renewed and content.